Take the First Step Toward Your Health Care Career Now!

 Read: Careers in Biology

 Public Health Nurse: Instead of taking care of one person, you oversee the health of communities when you’re a public health nurse.
 You need to first become an RN and advance your degrees from there.
-Mean annual salary nurses is more than $80,000, and the job outlook is well above average.
+The average annual salary for public health nurses in 2021 was $82,750, and the profession is growing at an average rate (bls.gov).

 Social Worker: You’ll be diagnosing and treating patients with a variety of mental, emotional, and behavioral issues, as well as helping them learn coping skills.
 At the very minimum, you’ll need a bachelor’s degree.
 However, if you are hoping to be a clinical social worker, you must have a master’s degree along with two years work experience.
 You must be licensed by your state in order to practice.
-You’ll earn an average salary of $60,470.
-There will be over 90,700 new social worker positions opening through 2029.
+In 2021, the reported salary for social workers was $63,010, and the industry itself is expected to see around a 12 percent growth rate (bls.gov).

 Statistician: You solve healthcare problems through statistics.
 To do this, you’ll need to get your master’s degree in either mathematics or statistics.
-You can expect an average annual salary of $97,170.
-There is a huge shortage of statisticians, so this career has 14,900 new positions opening through 2029.
+In 2021, the average salary for statisticians was reported at $99,450.
+The industry demand for statisticians is increasing due to a nationwide shortage, so statisticians are expected to have about a 15,000 new positions opening through 2030 (bls.gov).

-The average salary for most public health workers who have a bachelor’s degree is $50,000 annually.
-Higher degrees will bring your salary up incrementally, with a doctorate degree holder being among the highest paid, at an average of more than $150,000.
+The average salary for most public health workers who have a bachelor’s degree was $47,780 in 2021.
+Higher degrees will bring your salary up incrementally, with a doctorate degree holder being generally among the highest paid.
 Your salary will also be determined by which career you go into, what part of the industry you work in, how much experience you have, and where you live.

 Most career opportunities in the public health sector are being projected to grow much faster than average.
 This is good news if you’re heading into this field, because there will be plenty of positions available to you once you have your degree and are ready to start working.